How to use the .eu domain in business?

 If you feel like a specialist in your field and would like to reach a wider audience, including customers abroad, promoting your personal brand under the .eu domain will be a great idea.
 The website of Aleksandra Gaca, https://aleksandragaca.eu, is a good example of this.
 She’s a Polish designer living in Holland.
 The whole website is available in English and includes her designs, publications, and related news.

-We hope you’ve been inspired by the examples above and you will consider registering a .eu domain in the near future!
+We hope you’ve been inspired by the examples above and that you will consider registering a .eu domain in the near future!